Gooey Butter Cake from Scratch

 - Prep your baking pan by lining it with non-stick foil.
 This helps prevent the bars from sticking to the pan and also creates a sling to remove the cooled bars to a cutting board to slice.

-- When cooled, remove from pan to slice, and dust with powdered sugar if desired.
+- When cooled, you may want to remove the bars from the pan to slice, and dust with powdered sugar for a nice presentation.

 Frequently Asked Questions